-FALCON.m does not provide own numerical optimization algorithms but features a general purpose interface that may be adapted to be used with IPOPT, SNOPT, and FMIN-CON.
+FALCON.m does not provide own numerical optimization algorithms but features a general purpose interface with adapters to IPOPT, and FMINCON.

 5 Problem Structure Used in FALCON.m

 FALCON.m represents each optimal control problem by a set of MATLAB classes.
 This algorithmic model of the problem allows for great flexibility while maintaining high computational performance.